By Maria Golovnina and Patrick Worsnip

 Libya said the Security Council resolution was not worth the paper it was written on.

-Apart from military action, it expands sanctions against Gaddafi and his inner circle imposed last month.
-Among firms whose assets it orders frozen are the Libyan National Oil Corp and the central bank.
+Apart from military action, the resolution expands sanctions against Gaddafi and his inner circle imposed last month.
+Among firms whose assets the resolution orders frozen are the Libyan National Oil Corp and the central bank.

-All flights over Libya except humanitarian flights were banned.
+It bans all flights over Libya except humanitarian flights.